fitnr/taft/readme.md

 ````

 It more than one layout is registered, specify the one to use with `layout: <name>` in the page's front matter.
-If a layout named 'default' is registered, it will be used even with a page doesn't have a layout key.
+If a layout named 'default' is registered, it will be used with pages that lack a layout key.

 ````
 $ taft --layout layouts/default.hbs --layout layouts/potions.hbs